Shared World Does Not Equal Fan Fiction

 Why do you call them “your characters” and “your plots” – aren’t you handed all that by the publisher?

 My most recent novels are set in the world conveyed by the Arkham Horror board game and card game.
 In the Mask of Silver, a few of the "investigators" from the game interacted with my movie crew.
 The folks at Fantasy Flight Games, who own the license, read the books prior to publication.
-Then FFG editors return red and green comments to my editor: red for "nope things don't work that way" and green for "yay we love this and may use it in game some day."
-Luckily I received very few red comments (one character name had to be changed in the first book to avoid confusion with an already existing investigator) and lots of green.
-In Deadly Grimoire, one investigator became a major character at the request of FFG.
-In my most recent Arkham Horror novel, The Bootlegger's Dance, I sent one character bouncing through time to interact with nearly a dozen investigators.
+Then FFG editors returned red and green comments to my editor: red for "nope things don't work that way" and green for "yay we love this and may use it in game some day."
+Luckily I received very few red comments (one of my character's names had to be changed in the first book to avoid confusion with an already existing investigator) and lots of green.

 Still, don’t you want to create your own worlds?